bitprj/BitCamp/repo_logistics/README.md

  * `...`
  * `README.md`

-***Throughout this walkthrough, the corresponding files/directories within `sample-camp/` will be linked for your reference***
+***`sample-camp/` file will be linked for your reference***

 ### :book: [The root README.md file](https://github.com/emsesc/BitCamp/blob/sample-camp/repo_logistics/sample-camp/README.md)

 **What is it?**

-This is the general README.md file under your camp's [subdirectory](https://github.com/emsesc/BitCamp/tree/sample-camp/repo_logistics/sample-camp).
-This contains a general overview of the entire camp and quick summaries of each week.
+This contains a general overview of the entire camp and quick summaries of each week, which is located under your camp's [subdirectory](https://github.com/emsesc/BitCamp/tree/sample-camp/repo_logistics/sample-camp).

-**Purpose:** This is for open-source contributors to understand what the camp's goals are and what the curriculum contains.
-This should NOT be as detailed as individual week descriptions.
-Be as clear and concise as possible.
+**Purpose:** This can help open-source contributors to understand what the camp's goals are and what the curriculum contains.
+Make sure to make it clear and be as detailed as possible.